winglang/polycons/README.md

 Easy output system for display/data/automation purposes

 ### Secret
 ?
-How to provision secrets securely
+How to provision secrets securely?
-?
 Consume secrets in other resources in a provider-specific way (per-factory value Resolvers?)

 ### Document
 Key/value object storage